T’was the month before Christmas,

 (AKA my last 2017 meal in Sweden…)

-I know it’s been super quiet here on the blog this past December and January, and I honestly thought that I would have had the chance to post quite a bit more (R.I.P.
+I know it’s been super quiet here on the blog this past December and January, and I honestly thought I would have had the chance to post quite a bit more (R.I.P.
 Advent Adventures which became a sole Advent Adventure).
 But during these last 60+ days, I packed up my apartment in Sweden and moved across the Atlantic back to Toronto, Canada.
-And let me tell you that this second transatlantic move was not as easy as I expected it to be… (I had to try to cram as much as I could from 3.5 years abroad into 2.5 suitcases, the airline I was supposed to fly with happened to go on strike, and oh, so much more).
+And let me tell you that this second transatlantic move was not as easy as I expected it to be… (I had to try to cram as much as I could from 3.5 years abroad into 2.5 suitcases, the airline I was supposed to fly with happened to go on strike, etc.).

 Despite these last two crazy months, I did have a few moments here and there to look back on my three and a half years in Sweden and come up with quite a lengthy list of things I love and will truly miss about living in the Nordic land.
 (If you’re wondering why I’m moving back, you can scroll down to the bottom of this post).